Want to see my updated traveler gift list? Check it out here!

 Best Travel Headphones – $350

-It seems like everyone on my flights have a great pair of noise cancelling headphones.
+It seems like everyone on my flights have a great pair of noise-canceling headphones.
 I’m just sitting here with my urBeats earbuds like a sucker.
 One day I’ll finally splurge and get some Bose QuietComfort headphones.
 Bose has always made the best speakers and headphones, but I’ve never had the cash to justify buying them.
 When I lose another 3 or 4 pairs of my earbuds, I’ll finally make the switch though!